LaunchCodeEducation/data-analysis-curriculum/content/intro-to-data/reading/methods-and-techniques/_index.md

 As you continue to learn about data analysis you will certainly come across different types of methods and technologies.
 Each scenario where data is analyzed might have a completely different use case than the next.
 Developing an understanding of what method or technique is appropriate to use is a critical skill for beginners!

+Below are some of the more common methods and techniques used today.

 ## Methods and Techniques

 1. **Cleaning data**: After data has been collected it will most often need to be cleaned.
 Since collected data may often be improperly formatted, duplicated, have errors or typos, missing values, or simply incorrect, correcting these mistakes or "cleaning" the data is a very logical step.
 One of the most important reasons to clean data is so that you do not reach false or inaccurate conclusions when presenting it.